AndrewOfIndana/HeartbeatBitbreak/Assets/Scripts/Algorithims/MetronomeUICreation.md

 Steps

-	Calculate X distance between StartPoint and EndPoint Set BeatTemplates Location To StartPoint
+	Calculate X distance between StartPoint and EndPoint Set BeatTemplate's Location To StartPoint

 	For i in range (1, NumberOfBeats) (<) Instantiate(BeatTemplate) and move it right ( i * Distance)